CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 - PIA's 3-year plan runs ~$2.19/month for unlimited connections and port forwarding

-If you have more than 7 devices in your home — and most households easily do — PIA wins on value immediately.
-If you primarily stream and want a guided experience, CyberGhost's slightly lower per-month cost on a shorter commitment makes sense.
+If you have more than 7 devices at home — and honestly, most households do — PIA wins on value right away.
+If you mainly stream and want a guided setup, CyberGhost's slightly lower per-month cost makes sense.

 Edge: PIA (for households and power users)